SwitchbackTech/compass-docs/docs/get-started/setup.md

    cd compass
    ```

-## Create `.env` file
+## Setup the `.env` file

 This is the file that contains your custom and sensitive information.
-We're creating it now so we can update the values as we set up our third-party accounts.
+We're setting it up now so we can update the values as we set up our third-party accounts.

-1. Create new file in `compass/packages/backend` called `.env`
+1. Rename `compass/packages/backend/.env.example` to `compass/packages/backend/.env`
-2. Copy & paste the contents from [the example `.env`](./configuration/env)
+2. Read through the comments to familiarize yourself with the environment variables

 ## Setup Accounts